Khufu Statuette: Find situation

 The Khufu statuette was initially found headless; Petrie ascribed this damage to some form of accident during the excavation.
 When Petrie read the Horus name "Medjedu", he discovered that the statuette depicted Khufu.
-Once he realised the significance of the discovery, he had all work stopped and announced a reward for the recovery of the head.
+Realizing the significance of the discovery, he had all work stopped and announced a reward for the recovery of the head.
 Three weeks later the head was found among the debris from the room after an intensive sieving.
 Today, the restored statuette is in the Egyptian Museum in Cairo, in Room 32 with the inventory number JE 36143.

 The circumstances of the Khufu statuette's discovery have been called "unusual" and "contradicting".
 Zahi Hawass in particular sees the find situation as a strong argument for his doubts about the dating of the figure.
 He argues that no buildings which certainly date from the fourth dynasty have ever been excavated at Abydos or Kom el-Sultan and that Petrie was strictly speaking only convinced that Room C must have been a Fourth Dynasty temple or shrine because of the discovery of the Khufu statuette.
 But building K (next to the magazines) has since turned out to be part of a 6th Dynasty building complex.
 A number of objects from the 1st, 2nd, 6th and 30th Dynasties have been found in the Temple of Khenti-Amentiu, but nothing that can be surely dated to the 4th Dynasty.
 Furthermore, the temple does not seem to have been in use during this period.
 Petrie could not find any evidence of buildings from Khufu's time in his excavations, but he explained this with a reference to the Greek historians Herodotus and Diodorus, who report that Khufu forbade the erection of temples and shrines to the gods during his reign.
 However, recently Richard Bussmann pointed to an unpublished limestone fragment at Abydos with Khufu's name, which shows at least some of the building activity at Abydos belongs to Khufu.
 Bussmann asks, therefore, whether Building K could have been a temple for the cult of Khufu.